The Mischievous Boy

-The Mischievous Boy (Shum bola, Шум бола; Озорник) is a 1977 Uzbek adventure film based on an eponymous story by Gʻafur Gʻulom.
+The Mischievous Boy (Shum bola, Шум бола; Озорник) is a 1977 Soviet-Uzbek adventure comedy-drama film based on an eponymous story by Gʻafur Gʻulom.
 The film was directed by Damir Salimov and the screenplay was written by Shuhrat Abbosov and Aleksandr Naumov (II).
 Shum bola is one of the most popular Uzbek films and has gained considerable acclaim both from Uzbek and foreign film critics.
 The film stars Abduraim Abduvahobov as Qoravoy, a ten-year-old boy whose restless nature leads him to deal with different people and life situations.

 Plot

 Tashkent, summer of 1916.
 Teenage Qoravoy lives with his widowed mother and sisters.
 Right after being scolded for some mischief he is caught with another — sneaking out eggs and lard to organize "pooling for pilaf".
 Qoravoy hides from his mother and elder sister in an abandoned house, but finds a gang of Sultan the thief there.
 Sultan chases him with a knife and the boy runs away from the city.

 In a town Qoravoy reaches by night a local man lets him stay in his barn on the condition that if the sick bull starts to die, the boy calls the owner and helps butcher it.
 Qoravoy manages to kill the bull on his own, but in the morning finds he mistakenly killed a donkey.

 The peasant chases Qoravoy over the rooftops.
 Qoravoy falls down a chimney and gets stuck in a tandoor oven.
 Next evening he sees a merchant's wife partying with her lover.
 Qoravoy blackmails them to get some food and money, then leaves.

 Qoravoy spends the night at a marketplace.
 In the morning a lynch mob accuses him of partaking in a theft.
 Scared Qoravoy confesses every crime possible and impossible, including murdering the man who is beating him right now.
 The crowd laughs and lets him go.

 Qoravoy applies for work in an apple orchard, but warns the bai (landowner) that he lies often.
 The bai enjoys taunting his workers and beats them when that gets boring.
 As a result, when the workers need to report the news from the estate to him, no one wishes to go, and Qoravoy volunteers.
 But instead of the news, he tells a story similar to The Servant Maimundus: servants broke an expensive knife, when they were skinning bai's prized hound, who died from overeating meat of the bai's prized horse, who was worked to death carrying water to extinguish his house, which caught fire from a candle, which was lit over the corpse of his infant son, who fell from a tree.
 In the end Qoravoy is kicked out and paid with rotten apples.